lazarus4/Beforth/doc/xforth.md

 ## Input Stream

 The QUIT loop operates on an input stream such as a keyboard buffer (the TIB) or a file.
-The most common usage of TIB at the application level is to do simple parsing of the input stream.
-A double VARIABLE called (SOURCE) should be used as the text input buffer.
-The first cell is the length remeining to be processed and the second cell is the address of the first byte.
-My code sometimes uses `>IN @` and `>IN !` to parse the input stream twice, but `>IN` could be defined as `(SOURCE) @`.
-The remainder of the buffer could be `: /SOURCE ( -- c-addr u )  (SOURCE) 2@ /STRING ;`.
-The idea is to evaluate blocks and files as whole buffers.
-Elimination of TIB simplifies `(` and other multi-line operations such as `[IF]`.
-The main difference is that WORD and PARSE don't necessarily recognize line breaks.
-That's good, you shouldn't depend on them to. `(SOURCE)` should have a third cell, line count, to let parsing words bump it when they see a newline.
+The TIB is still central to file loading in order to handle a line at a time.
+It would be a little silly to buffer the whole file before evaluating it.
+TIB and >IN could still be virtual, components of a 2VARIABLE `(SOURCE)`.
+To nest into a new source, `(SOURCE)` could be pushed onto the stack.
+There tends to be a little more information to store during file loading, such as file ID and line number.
+Such fancy stuff is outside the scope of UIT.